MinaM99/Vodafone-DocManager/README.md

    - Facilitates the archiving of physical documents.
    - Uses QR code scanning to input details such as box number, MSISDN, and document type.
    - Checks for the existence of a corresponding digital document in the system.
    - Creates and links a physical document to the identified digital document for efficient record management.

-README provides instructions for setting up, running, and deploying the **Vodafone-DocManager** React application.
+This README provides instructions for setting up, running, and deploying the **Vodafone-DocManager** React application.

 ## Prerequisites